FinnishArmy/automation_parser/README.md

 # Usage #
 Only for use on XML files.

-Later releases will automatically detect for which benchmark the XML file is for.
+The current release will automatically detect the benchmark file, however is only designed to work with PCMark10 files.
-Current release (0.1) will only work on XML files made by PCMark10.

 To exit the program, click on 'cancel' when prompted to pick a file.